-The charring of the aubergine – either with a blow-torch, on the BBQ or under a very hot grill – is essential in baba ghanoush in order to get that rich, smoky flavour.
+The charring of the aubergine – either with a blow-torch, on the BBQ, under a very hot grill or in a very hot oven – is essential in baba ghanoush in order to get that rich, smoky flavour.

 You can also char garlic and small onions (in their skins) for a few minutes to add extra flavour but this is not essential.

 Using a blow-torch, it took me about 15 minutes to fully blacken and then peel 3 aubergines: you need to torch them until the skin blisters fully and the aubergines start to collapse.
-It takes longer in a BBQ or grill – just go until they blacken and collapse somewhat.
+It takes longer in a BBQ, grill or oven – just go until they blacken and collapse somewhat.